Needlepointers.com Logo

 Why square a quilt?

-Quilts are squared in order to prepare for binding or borders to be added.
+Quilts are squared to prepare for binding or borders.
 A squared quilt will lay more flat on your bed.

 Squaring a quilt will remove the extra batting and backing extending past the quilt top.
-It also prepares the quilt for the binding to be added.Square up a Quilt Showing Batting
+It also prepares the quilt for the binding.Square up a Quilt Showing Batting

 Do you square a quilt before or after quilting?

-A quilt is squared after quilting.
+A quilt is squared after quilting the layers.
 When preparing your quilt for quilting, it is recommended that the batting and backing extend at least several inches past the quilt top all around.
 This aids in the quilting process and ensures you have enough batting and backing for the quilt as you quilt it.

-After quilting, the batting and backing layers are trimmed to match the edge of the quilt top.
-This is squaring up a quilt.Square up a Quilt Show Layers
+After quilting, the batting and backing layers are trimmed to match the edge of the quilt top, which is called squaring up the quilt.Square up a Quilt Show Layers

 How to Square up a Quilt